sonatype-nexus-community/nexus-blobstore-google-cloud/design/datastore_for_blobstore_metadata.md

 takes a similar approach.
 A thread safe Queue is kept in memory to track all deltas, and a periodic task drains those deltas to the Datastore every 5 seconds.
 This queue allows us to achieve design goal #2 (no drag on create/delete).

+### Summary of benefits to Datastore approach

+* Reads and writes of blobstore metadata are isolated from BlobStore content activity
+* Simplified aggregation for HA-C environments
+* Improved consistency of count and totalSize metadata
+* Zero financial overhead

+### Shortcomings

+There is one circumstance where blobstore count and size metadata may be inconsistent.

+* If there are queued deltas from Blobstore create/delete operations that have been flushed, and the JVM exits unexpectedly, those deltas will be lost.

+Mitigations:

+* Orderly shutdown of Nexus Repository Manager will wait for a flush of these deltas to occur.
+* We have set a flush frequency of 5 seconds; this value is chosen to be frequent enough to reduce the impact of this obscure occurrence and fit well within Google Cloud's recommendations for write frequency for Datastore.